carlyjiang/SNMPAgent/readme.txt

-SNMP Agent Implementation based on SharpSNMP (http://sharpsnmplib.codeplex.com)
+### SNMP Agent

-This program based on sharpSNMP, and it implements a snmp agent.
-Client could write a XML configuration describing what kind of Mib is, and agent program will automatically call and get the data from the source.
+Based on sharpSNMP.
+Use Mib to define snmp protocals.
+The agent fetch data from source and serve as repeater to communicate with clients.